-An attachment of earnings order is an order by the court which requires money from the earnings of a judgment debtor (a person who owes money to another and is ordered by the court to pay such a sum) to be deducted in order to pay the debt owed.
+An attachment of earnings order is made by the court and requires money from the earnings of a judgment debtor (a person who owes money to another and is ordered by the court to pay such a sum) to be deducted to pay the debt owed.

-It is a very useful method of enforcing a debt in circumstances where the judgment debtor does not have any other substantial assets but is in paid employment.
+It is a useful method of enforcing a debt where the judgment debtor does not have any other substantial assets but is in paid employment.

-Judgment debtor must be in arrears of payment of the debt (at least one)
+- the judgment debtor is in arrears of payment of a debt with at least one payment; and

 The following judgment debtors are excluded from an attachment of earnings order:

-If a person is unsure as to whether or not the judgment debtor is employed, he or she may be able to obtain this information by one of the following methods:
+If a person is unsure as to whether or not the judgment debtor is employed, s/he may be able to obtain this information by:

-An application to the court for an order to obtain information where if granted the judgment debtor will be questioned regarding his or her employment status.
+- an application to the court for an order to obtain information.
+If granted, the judgment debtor will be questioned regarding his/her employment status;

-A request to the Court for a search of the attachment of earnings index (index which lists all existing attachment of earnings order) in the debtor’s local area to determine if he is listed.
+- a request to the court for a search of the attachment of earnings index (index which lists all existing attachment of earnings order) in the debtor’s local area to determine if s/he is listed;

-Upon an application by a creditor for an order to obtain information from a judgment debtor, the Court will require such a debtor to attend Court in order to answer questions on his or her financial status including the amounts involved, account names, numbers and policy numbers as well.
+Upon an application by a creditor for an order to obtain information from a judgment debtor, the court will require the debtor to attend court to answer questions on his/her financial status including the amounts involved, account names, numbers and policy numbers.

 Application procedure for obtaining information

-Request can be made for specific documents to be produced as evidence
+- request specific documents to be produced as evidence.

-The current cost of an application for an attachment of earnings order is £100.
+The current cost of an application for an attachment of earnings order is £110.
 The fee is required for each judgment debtor against whom an application is requested.
 On a consolidated attachment of earnings order, a fee of 10p for every £1, or part £1, of money paid into court, is deducted from the money before it is paid out to the creditors.

 The protected earnings rate is the amount of money a judgment debtor requires to maintain himself and his family on a weekly or monthly basis.
 If the judgment debtor’s earnings exceed that of the protected rate an order will be made.

-An order by the Court will be sent to the judgment debtor’s employers who will be instructed to do the following:
+An order by the court will be sent to the judgment debtor’s employers who will be instructed to:

-Pay the amount to the collecting officer as specified in the order or as the Court may decide.
-(The Centralised Attachment of Earnings System that is based in Northampton is responsible for the collection of payments.)
+- pay the amount to the collecting officer as specified in the order or as the court may decide.

-However it is possible for the judgment debtor to make the payments directly to the creditor subject to the Court’s agreement.
+It is possible for the judgment debtor to make the payments directly to the creditor subject to the court’s agreement.

 An attachment of earnings order is an effective way of recovering an outstanding debt.
-However payment may not be received in the following circumstances:
+However, payment may not be received if the judgment debtor:

-However, if a judgment debtor has changed jobs a creditor can request from the Court a reissue of the order to the new employer.
+If a judgment debtor has changed jobs, a creditor can request from the court a reissue of the order to the new employer.

-The County Court has jurisdiction to hear applications for an attachment of earnings order.
-The High Court does not have any power to make such an order and as such any High Court claims will be transferred to the County Court for enforcement.
-However, the Magistrates’ courts have limited authority to make an attachment of earnings order, such as enforcing payment of council tax arrears.
+The county court has jurisdiction to hear applications for an attachment of earnings order.
+The magistrates’ courts also have limited authority to make an attachment of earnings order, such as enforcing payment of council tax arrears.